American College of the Building Arts

-American College of the Building Arts (ACBA) is a private four-year liberal arts and sciences college located in Charleston, South Carolina.
+American College of the Building Arts (ACBA) is a private, four-year liberal arts and sciences college located in Charleston, South Carolina, United States.
 It is licensed by the South Carolina Commission on Higher Education to grant a Bachelor of Applied Science and an Associate of Applied Science in six craft specializations in the building arts.

-The college's model is unique in the United States, with its focus on total integration of a liberal arts and science education and the traditional building arts skills.
+The college's model focuses on total integration of a liberal arts and science education and the traditional building arts skills.
 Students choose from among six craft specializations: timber framing, architectural carpentry, plaster, classical architecture, blacksmithing and stone carving.